PLK2/RockPro64-Simple-Server/02-Install-Debian-OS.md

 Apply the btrfs file system to your RAID:
 `mkfs.btrfs /dev/md0`

-Finally, reference this guide for how to automount your RAID: [https://linoxide.com/raid-mirror-disks-in-linux/](https://linoxide.com/raid-mirror-disks-in-linux/)

 Now our RAID is ready.
 But first, we have to mount it (ie, tell Debian we can use it to store data).
 We create a directory for mounting this device and create an entry in /etd/fstab file for automatically mounting on boot.

+> Note: The following references this guide for how to mount and automount your RAID: [https://linoxide.com/raid-mirror-disks-in-linux/](https://linoxide.com/raid-mirror-disks-in-linux/)

 Make a new directory upon which we'll mount the RAID.
-This guide will use "/raid":
+This guide will use */raid*:
 `mkdir /raid`

-Mount our RAID disk md0 to the new directory /raid:
+Mount our RAID disk *md0* to the new directory */raid*:
 `mount /dev/md0 /raid`

 Et voila!
 We can create and save files onto our RAID.
 Try it with this:
 `touch /raid/file1.txt`

-Now we need to modify /etc/fstab so that the RAID automatically mounts after a reboot:
+Now we need to modify */etc/fstab* so that the RAID automatically mounts after a reboot:
 `echo "/dev/md0 /raid btrfs defaults 0 0" >> /etc/fstab`

 To see if that worked, unmount the RAID: